fourTheorem/serverless-ecommerce-workshop/README.md

 Sounds cool, right?

-In this workshop we will be building a serverless e-commerce to sell the tickets for our music-time-travel business!
+In this workshop we will be building **TimelessMusic**, a serverless e-commerce to sell the tickets for our music-time-travel business!
 Are you ready to get rich? 🤑

 > **Warning**
 > We can't promise you'll get (economically) rich with serverless, but taking this workshop will certainly _enrich_ your skills.
 And who knows where that might lead you...